 Stamp duty: when do you pay it and how much is it?

-If you’re buying your next home, or a first home priced over £300,000, you will have to pay stamp duty.
+If you’re buying your next home or a first home priced over £300,000, you must pay stamp duty land tax.
 Here's everything you need to know about SDLT.

 This article will tell you more about what stamp duty is, whether you'll need to pay it, and how to calculate it.